VCTLabs/foss-rst-presentations/hardened/hardened_system_profile.rst

 What Exactly is PaX?
 ====================

-PaX is a patch to the Linux kernel that provides additional hardening in three important ways:
+PaX was originally a patch to the Linux kernel that provided additional hardening in three important ways:

 1. Judicious enforcement of non-executable memory